wabicai/hardware-sdk-docs/transport-recipes/web-usb.md

 # WebUSB Connection Guide

-Use this guide to wire WebUSB in the browser with `@onekeyfe/hd-common-connect-sdk`.
+Use this step‑by‑step guide to wire WebUSB in the browser with `@onekeyfe/hd-common-connect-sdk`.
 Once connected, you can call any chain API (BTC/EVM/etc.) as in Quick Start.

 Focus: WebUSB only.

-## Requirements
+## Step 1.
+Requirements

 - Serve your app over HTTPS (WebUSB is blocked on insecure origins)
 - A browser that supports WebUSB (Chrome/Edge desktop)
 - A connected and unlocked OneKey device

-## Install
+## Step 2.
+Install

 ```bash
 npm i @onekeyfe/hd-common-connect-sdk @onekeyfe/hd-shared
 ```

-## Initialize and bind events
+## Step 3.
+Initialize and bind events

 Initialize the SDK during app startup and bind UI/device events so PIN/Passphrase and confirmations work end-to-end.